-“No, Ma”, he said, wolfing down his breakfast, “I was listening to the radio last night, about that new leader in Germany, I think he’s pretty swell”.
+“No, Ma”, he said, wolfing down his breakfast, “I was listening to the radio last night, about that Adolph fella in Germany, I think he’s pretty swell”.

 “Oh my God,” exclaimed Alex, “not that German poof again”

-“Hey!!,” cried out George, looking ready to burst with rage, as if he were a bull that saw the color red, “we’re not fighting about this again.
-This Adolph fellow sounds like a swell guy, he just wants to restore the greatness of his country again”
+“Hey!!,” cried out George, looking ready to burst with rage, as if he were a bull that saw red, “we’re not fighting about this again.
+This Adolph sounds like a swell guy, he just wants to restore the greatness of his country again”

-“Well, I think he’s a fruitcake”, said Alex, “his voice sounds like girly rat choking on some rotten cheese”
+“Well, I think he’s a fruitcake”, said Alex, “he sounds just like one”

 “Watch yourself, Tomboy, he’s a good man.
 What would you know anyway, you’re just a brainless, unfeminine bull-”